Toward More Generalized Malicious URL Detection Models: Generalizability in Malicious URL Detection Models

 \subsection{Understanding the Malicious URL Classifier}

-As described in Table 1, we have discovered that the trained classifiers performs unstably when dealing with future daily quires.
-To better understand such phenomenon and verify the model decisions, here we interpret URLNet~\cite{le2018urlnet} to demonstrate the malicious patterns it captures.
-Note the the other two models yield similar patterns while we omit their details due to space limitation.
-In particular, we adopted the Integrated Gradient algorithm~\cite{sundararajan2017axiomatic} combined with SmoothGrad algorithm~\cite{smilkov2017smoothgrad} to quantify the attribution of input features from gradients as sensitivity maps.
-Below we briefly introduce these techniques.
-Integrated Gradient has been proposed as one of the effective means to probe the importance of each features toward the prediction in neural networks.
-Suppose we have a function $F: \mathbb{R}^n \rightarrow [0,1]$ that represents a deep network, and an input $x = (x_1,\ldots,x_n) \in \mathbb{R}^n$.
-An attribution of the prediction at input $x$ relative to a baseline input $x^\prime$ is a vector $A_F(x, x^\prime) = (a_1,\ldots,a_n) \in \mathbb{R}^n$ where $a_i$ is the \emph{contribution} of $x_i$ to the prediction $F(x)$.
-Integrated gradients are defined as the path intergral of the gradients along the straight-line path from the baseline $x'$ to the input $x$.
-The attribution for the $i^{th}$ feature is computed as follows:
+As illustrated in Table 1, we found that the trained classifiers exhibit instability when handling future daily queries.
+To glean insights into this phenomenon and validate the model's decisions, we specifically interpret URLNet~\cite{le2018urlnet} to elucidate the malicious patterns it identifies.
+Although the other two models produce similar patterns, we have chosen to omit their detailed analysis due to space constraints.
+We utilized the Integrated Gradient algorithm~\cite{sundararajan2017axiomatic} in conjunction with the SmoothGrad algorithm~\cite{smilkov2017smoothgrad} to quantify the attribution of input features to gradients in the form of sensitivity maps.
+Here, we provide a brief overview of these techniques: \textbf{Integrated Gradient:} This has emerged as an effective tool to probe the significance of each feature towards predictions in neural networks.
+Consider a deep network function \( F: \mathbb{R}^n \rightarrow [0,1] \), and an input \( x = (x_1, \ldots ,x_n) \in \mathbb{R}^n \).
+The attribution of the prediction at input \( x \) relative to a baseline \( x^\prime \) is expressed as a vector \( A_F(x, x^\prime) = (a_1, \ldots ,a_n) \in \mathbb{R}^n \), where \( a_i \) represents the contribution of \( x_i \) to the prediction \( F(x) \).
+Integrated gradients are calculated as the path integral of the gradients along the straight line from the baseline \( x^\prime \) to the input \( x \).
+The attribution for the \( i^{th} \) feature is given by:

-In order to smooth the noisy gradients due to essentially meaningless local variations in partial derivatives, we compute a stochastic approximation of local average by random sampling in a neighborhood of an input $x$:
+\textbf{SmoothGrad:} To mitigate the effect of noisy gradients resulting from essentially inconsequential local variations in partial derivatives, a stochastic approximation of the local average is computed by random sampling in a neighborhood of an input \( x \):